comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/ollama.md

 pip install --quiet --upgrade ollama
 ```

-We will then utilize the `track` decorator to log all the traces to Opik    :
+We will then utilize the `track` decorator to log all the traces to Opik:

 ```python
 import ollama